- Apple Pay, Google Pay

-Check if your bank offers Apple Pay and learn how to use the digital wallet to make contactless purchases.
+Here's a table of Australian banks that offer Apple Pay, plus tips on how to use the digital wallet to make contactless purchases.

 Australian banks that offer Apple Pay

-See the Australian banks that offer Apple Pay, Samsung Pay and/or Google Pay in the table below.
+Check if your bank offers Apple Pay, Samsung Pay and/or Google Pay in the table below.
+If it doesn't, compare bank accounts that do offer Apple Pay.

 |Bank||Apple Pay||Samsung Pay||Google Pay|